alphaguy4/pyGame/README.md

 #PyGame

-This repository contain some of project developed using pyGame
+This repository contain some of project developed using pygame (python)
+contact: kartikayemail@gmail.com